arkadyb/blog/blog2/README.md

-# `Medium Blog Post 2`
+# `Quick run to secure your gRPC API with SSL/TLS`
-This are the source codes for the medium blog [post](https://medium.com/@arkadybalaba/quick-run-to-secure-your-grpc-api-with-ssl-tls-fbd910ec8eee).
+This are the source codes for the medium.com blog [post](https://medium.com/@arkadybalaba/quick-run-to-secure-your-grpc-api-with-ssl-tls-fbd910ec8eee).

 Follow the blog post for instructions and details.